History & Partnerships

 2009: On March 6, Baptist Seminary of Kentucky launched the E. Glenn Hinson Lecture Series in commemoration of Dr. Hinson’s 50th year of teaching.
 Dr. Hinson delivered the inaugural lecture.

-2010: The Seminary relocated to its present location on the campus of Georgetown College in Georgetown, Kentucky, during the summer.
+2010: The Seminary moved onto the campus of Georgetown College in Georgetown, Kentucky, during the summer.

 2012: On August 25, the Seminary recognized the completion of its tenth year of classes with a Tenth Anniversary Celebration held on the campus of Georgetown College.
 Dr. Brett Younger was the featured speaker.